By Alexandra Stark

 Recommendations: Peay Family Wines, $58, Freeman Wines, $50, Lando, $65

 With all the beautiful wine options, no one will ask for a Bud.
 There is always one poor soul, however, that may make the honest, yet unforgivable mistake of asking for a glass of Cabernet Sauvignon.
 Manny boldly states that this is not a culture he is comfortable with.

 The Advanced Course – Ian Cauble, Master Sommelier

 If you have ever wanted to know what it is like to speak a wine savant, talk to Ian Cauble.
 Ian has quite the resume.
 It includes the credentials of MS (Master Sommilier) – this is the highest level of wine mastery possible.
-Ian is one of just over 200 master sommeliers in the ENTIRE WORLD.
-In 2011 Ian was named ‘The Best Young Sommelier in the World under 35’ and was star of the 2013 documentary “Somm.”
+Ian is one of just over 200 master sommeliers in the entire world.
+In 2011 Ian was named ‘The Best Young Sommelier in the World under 35’ and was the star of the 2013 documentary “Somm.”

 When it comes to enjoyment of drinking wine, Ian stressed the absolute importance of temperature and proper glass.
 He concludes that most red wine is served too warm and most white wine is too cold and with the improper glassware.
 When a Master Sommelier gives you a lesson on wine service, you really should listen.